wjp-release/libasync/README.md

 ## Why libasync?
 #### Fast
-parallel_sum using libasync is 5 times faster than the C++11 std::async version. (see https://en.cppreference.com/w/cpp/thread/async)
+Accumulating 1 million random integers using libasync is 5 times faster than using std::async. (see https://en.cppreference.com/w/cpp/thread/async)

-#### Correct
-Even though lock-free algorithms are in general premature, the correctness of the one used in libasync is formally proved.

-#### Simplistic API
+#### Cool
-Pipable API
+You can write async functions using pipe-like semantics.

 ## How to use libasync